This post may contain affiliate links. Please read my disclosure and privacy policy.

 Scoop the batter onto the prepared baking sheet.

-Do not worry, spreading and smoothing the batter into shape is not hard at all.
+Do not worry, spreading and smoothing the dough into shape is not hard at all.
 You can use your hands, a spoon, or a spatula.
 It will take you about 1 minute, or perhaps 2 minutes, if you are a perfectionist.

 Step Four: Bake